kockahonza/PINSoftware/README.md

 To generate them you need pdoc3 (not pdoc!) which you can install using pip (`pip install pdoc3`).
 Afterwards delete the `docs/PINSoftware` directory if it exists (`rm -r docs/PINSoftware`) and run pdoc3 `pdoc --html --output-dir docs --template-dir docs/templates ./PINSoftware`.
 Then open `docs/PINSoftware/index.html` in a web browser.

+## Troubleshooting

+#### `s.libnipalu.so failed to initialize, Verify that nipalk.ko is built and loaded.`
+This most definitely means that the nidaqmx drivers aren't installed or working.

+#### `ModuleNotFoundError: No module named ??`
+While pip should install all the dependencies, there might be some missing in the specification, if this happens, search and install the package that provides the module.